SDK Functions

 ) → pd.Series[Any]

-Converts a Series of OTLP TracesData to DBNL spans.
+Converts a Series of OTLP TracesData to a Series of DBNL spans matching the DBNL semantic conventionarrow-up-right.

 • Parameters: